 ATTENTION: New users of the Secure Data Facility are no longer being accepted.
 The facility is operating only until existing projects are closed out.

 Restricted-use data is an increasingly common feature of the research data environment.
 In order to answer more complex research questions, researchers must avail themselves of more fine-grained and complete data sets.
 Fine-grained and complete data about individuals, however, is often equivalent to personally identifiable and confidential information.
 In order for researchers to work with this kind of data without violating the privacy of human subjects, special procedures and facilities are necessary.

-The Secure Data Facility in Alexander Library allows researchers to access this kind of sensitive data, and saves individual researchers the duplicated effort of attempting to build their own secure data enclaves from scratch for each research project.
-This facility can also be used to deliver data that may not necessarily be confidential, but is administered under restrictive licensing terms.
-For example, a dataset that requires each user to sign and submit a license agreement could be hosted in the Secure Data Facility.
+The Secure Data Facility in Alexander Library allowed researchers to access this kind of sensitive data, and saved individual researchers the duplicated effort of attempting to build their own secure data enclaves from scratch for each research project.

 One, non-networked PC in a locked room in Alexander Library is equipped with statistical software, including SAS, SPSS, and Stata, along with common office applications.
 Access to the room is restricted to authorized users who have completed all procedures necessary to use the restricted data resources which will be loaded onto the PC in response to researcher requests.
 Access is limited to previously reserved times.

 This PC meets the computer security standards for access to restricted-use data collections such as those from the National Center for Educational Statistics (NCES), and the National Longitudinal Study of Adolescent Health (Add Health).